gecio/gecio.github.io/docs/_optimist/storage/localstorage/index.en.md

 Deleting instances based on l1 flavors can take a long time due to the background process for deleting the data.
 The process is compliant with our current Baseline Deletion Policy.

-Please note: This policy is subject to change.
-We are internally discussing and exploring solutions to speed up the deletion process while remaining compliant.
+**INFO**
+We are currently examining ways to speed up the deletion in the future, but it must be ensured that the data cannot be recovered.